Charity Organizations in Pakistan

 Benefits of Charitable Organizations:

-Working in the same directions, these organizations may vary a bit in their working strategies but the goal of these organizations always remains the same which is, ‘helping the community’.
+Working in the same direction, these organizations may vary a bit in their working strategies but the goal of these organizations always remains the same which is, ‘helping the community’.
 At the same time, there are some common benefits of these organizations.
-Some of these many benefits are as following:
+Some of these many benefits are as follows:

-A charitable organization helps you to decide for which cause you are willing to donate.
-If you are about to give donation to a large organization, they will surely have a control on exactly how the amount will be used and will keep your preferences in their first consideration.
+A charitable organization helps you to decide which cause you are willing to donate.
+If you are about to give a donation to a large organization, they will surely have control over exactly how the amount will be used and will keep your preferences in their first consideration.

-These non-profit organizations make major contribution to the public services sector.
+These non-profit organizations make major contributions to the public services sector.
 The benefits of these organizations vary across policies and according to the geographical areas.
 Some other benefits might include;

-- The understanding of the needs of any particular service of community.
+- The understanding of the needs of any particular service of the community.